 YOU HAVE THE POWER TO CHANGE A STUDENT'S LIFE.

 The IYRS Power of 100 seeks 100 donors to change the lives of our students through a named scholarship gift.
-Power of 100 members pledge a miniumum $5,000 tax-deductible gift annually for three years from 2023-2025. $5,000 is the average amount a scholarship student receives and this amount will make an education possible for at least one student each year who otherwise could not attend.
+Power of 100 members pledge a minimum $5,000 tax-deductible gift annually for three years. $5,000 is the average amount a scholarship student receives and this amount will make an education possible for at least one student each year who otherwise could not attend.

 70% of IYRS students require need-based scholarships annually.

 Because IYRS programs are full-time Monday through Friday, students are not able to work while attending.
 Many leave full-time jobs to enroll and must pay tuition while not having a regular paycheck during their time at IYRS.
 Housing and living costs are also at a high.

 With your support, these students will become the next generation of builders, makers, technicians, and designers.
 Through their IYRS education, they will gain hands-on skills, launch careers that preserve our maritime heritage and build our manufacturing future, and enrich their lives and those of their families.
 By becoming one of our 100, you will change these students' lives.